Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure S3 Versioning.
 Configure S3 Intelligent-Tiering on the S3 bucket to move the documents to S3 Glacier Deep Archive storage.
 Use S3 server-side encryption immediately.
 Expire the objects after 7 years.
 - [ ] Set up S3 Event Notifications and use S3 server-side encryption.
 Configure S3 Event Notifications to target an AWS Lambda function that will review any S3 API call to the S3 bucket and deny the s3:DeleteObject and s3:PutObject API calls.
 Remove the S3 event notification after 7 years.

 ### There is a requirement for a company to transfer large amounts of data between IAM and an on-premise location.
 There is an additional requirement for low latency and high consistency traffic to IAM.
 Given these requirements how would you design a hybrid architecture?
-Choose the correct answer from the options below

 - [x] Provision a Direct Connect connection to an IAM region using a Direct Connect partner.
 - [ ] Create a VPN tunnel for private connectivity, which increases network consistency and reduces latency.